<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

 VAT rules when importing goods to Norway

-Also read: VAT on e-commerse in Norway.
+Also read: VAT on e-commerce in Norway.

-There's a difference between business “to” and “in” Norway
+VAT regulations differ between business “to” and “in” Norway

 Is there a connection between Norway and the turnover?